Mancow Muller: WLS

 On January 3, 2019, Muller returned to WLS in Chicago after nine months off the air.
 Muller said his new show will focus more on news, entertainment and politics compared to his time on The Loop.

 Mancow announced he is leaving his show, on November 25, 2020.

 Cowboy Ray

-Ray Hofstatter, aka "Cowboy Ray", was a mentally challenged frequent caller and guest on Mancow's Morning Madhouse.
+Ray Hofstatter, "Cowboy Ray", was a mentally challenged frequent caller and guest on Mancow's Morning Madhouse.
 On November 20, 2005, Hofstatter was struck by a car in a hit-and-run accident and critically injured.
 Hofstatter died shortly after his life support was terminated on January 11, 2006.
 He was 45.
 Muller offered a $13,000 reward for information leading to the arrest of the driver, but was unsuccessful.
 The hit-and-run case of Cowboy Ray was featured on the February 26, 2006 episode of Fox's America's Most Wanted.

 Politics

 Mancow was an outspoken supporter of George W. Bush during the 2000 presidential election, asking people on the street whether they "liked [George W.] Bush or liked Dick [Cheney]."
 On December 6, 2005, Muller made an appearance on Fox News Channel's Fox & Friends where he referred to Democratic National Committee chairman Howard Dean as "vile", "bloodthirsty" and "evil".
 Muller also commented on Dean's negative opinions on the War in Iraq, calling Dean a traitor who "ought to be kicked out of America" and "tried for treason".